Spin Relaxometry with Solid-State Defects: Theory, Platforms, and Applications: Spin-defect relaxometry platforms

 The NV center in diamond is the most established spin-defect platform for relaxometry and, more broadly, for nanoscale sensing.
 It consists of a substitutional nitrogen atom adjacent to a carbon vacancy in the diamond lattice.
 This defect has a spin-1 triplet ground state that can be polarized and read out optically at room temperature.
 Being hosted in diamond's robust lattice, NV centers offer robust optical initialization and readout at room temperature, well-developed materials processing (implantation, delta-doping, surface termination), and long spin coherence and relaxation times \cite{doherty2013nitrogen, schirhagl2014nitrogen, barry2020sensitivity}.
-In the context of relaxometry, NV centers can sensitively convert fluctuation magnetic fields into changes in their fluorescence, effectively acting as nanoscale $T_1$ sensors.
-The NV based relaxometry was first demonstrated in 2013, when researchers showed that an NV's $T_1$ relaxes faster in the presence of nearby paramagnetic ions, such as \gd \cite{steinert2013magnetic}.
-Since then, NV relaxometry has been applied widely, and a practical advantage of diamond NVs is the diversity of sensor geometries (Fig.~1b): \begin{itemize} \item \textbf{Single near-surface NVs in bulk diamond:} maximize spatial resolution and coupling to local fluctuators, but can be limited by surface-related magnetic noise and charge instability \cite{rosskopf2014investigation,romach2015spectroscopy,sangtawesin2019origins}. \item \textbf{Scanning NV probes (diamond tips):} enable controlled NV-sample distance and sub-diffraction-limit imaging, at the cost of slower acquisition and added drift/stability constraints \cite{maletinsky2012robust,rondin2014magnetometry}. \item \textbf{Wide-field NV ensembles (near-surface layers):} enable parallel relaxometry probing of over large fields of view (including pixel-wise $T_1$ maps), with resolution set by diffraction, sensor depth, and pixel size \cite{levine2019principles,mzyk2022relaxometry}. \item \textbf{Diamond anvil cell (DAC) implementations:} NV layers integrated into/onto anvils enable quantum sensing under extreme pressures while retaining optical access; this opens relaxometry-compatible pathways to probe pressure-tuned magnetism and superconductivity in micron-scale samples \cite{hamlin2019extreme, hsieh2019imaging,bhattacharyya2024imaging, lesik2019magnetic, yip2019measuring}. \item \textbf{Nanodiamonds:} provide straightforward integration into liquids and cells, but typically introduce larger inhomogeneity and more complex surface chemistry that can broaden $T_1$ distributions and add platform-specific backgrounds \cite{schirhagl2014nitrogen, perona2020nanodiamond}. \end{itemize}
+In the context of relaxometry, NV centers can sensitively convert local fluctuating magnetic fields into changes in their fluorescence (Fig.~\ref{fig:platforms}a), allowing nanoscale sensing.
+The NV based relaxometry was first demonstrated in 2013, when researchers showed that an NV's $T_1$ shortened in the presence of nearby paramagnetic ions, such as \gd \cite{steinert2013magnetic}.
+Since then, NV relaxometry has been applied widely, and a practical advantage of diamond NVs is the diversity of sensor geometries (Fig.~\ref{fig:platforms}b): \begin{itemize} \item \textbf{Single near-surface NVs in bulk diamond} maximize spatial resolution and coupling to local fluctuators, but can be limited by surface-related magnetic noise and charge instability \cite{rosskopf2014investigation,romach2015spectroscopy,sangtawesin2019origins}. \item \textbf{Scanning NV probes} enable controlled NV-sample distance and sub-diffraction-limit imaging, at the cost of slower acquisition and added drift/stability constraints \cite{maletinsky2012robust,rondin2014magnetometry}. \item \textbf{Wide-field NV ensembles} enable parallel relaxometry to be performed over large fields of view (including pixel-wise $T_1$ maps), with resolution set by diffraction, sensor depth, and pixel size \cite{levine2019principles,mzyk2022relaxometry}. \item \textbf{Diamond anvil cells (DACs)} enable quantum sensing under extreme pressures, allowing relaxometric probing of pressure-tuned magnetism and superconductivity in micron-scale samples \cite{hamlin2019extreme, hsieh2019imaging,bhattacharyya2024imaging, lesik2019magnetic, yip2019measuring}. \item \textbf{Nanodiamonds} provide straightforward integration into liquids and cells, but typically introduce larger inhomogeneity and more complex surface chemistry that can broaden $T_1$ distributions and add platform-specific backgrounds \cite{schirhagl2014nitrogen, perona2020nanodiamond}. \end{itemize}